OPT Ambulatory Clinical Pharmacist Jobs

 Address H-1B sponsorship directly during later interview rounds

-Ambulatory pharmacist roles frequently lead to H-1B sponsorship at larger employers.
+Ambulatory pharmacist roles frequently lead to H-1B visa sponsorship at larger employers.
 Raise the topic professionally after you have an offer, framing it as long-term planning rather than an immediate ask to avoid early rejection.

 Does an Ambulatory Clinical Pharmacist role qualify as a specialty occupation for OPT purposes?